jakejack13/jakejack13/README.md

 - MATH 2940: Differential Equations

 ### How to reach me
-- Professional inquries: jck268 at cornell dot edu
+- Professional inquries: jacob.the.kerr at gmail dot com
 - [LinkedIn](https://www.linkedin.com/in/jacobckerr/)
 - Please reach out to me on LinkedIn or by email first if you'd like to schedule a meeting with me.
 - I cannot guarantee that I will see your message if sent to me on other platforms